 Under the ADA and Section 504, a person with a disability is defined as “any person who (1) has a physical or mental impairment that substantially limits one or more major life activities, (2) has a record of such impairment, or (3) is regarded as having such impairment.

-UTPB encourages students with disabilities to visit the SSD Office, where they may receive consultations and request reasonable accommodations (including in appropriate situations classroom adjustments/modifications) under Section 504 and the ADA.
+U.T.P.B. encourages students with disabilities to visit the PASS Office, where they may receive consultations and request reasonable accommodations (including in appropriate situations classroom adjustments/modifications) under Section 504 and the ADA.

-To be considered for accommodations and/or services, a student must provide the PASS Office with the required documentation of his/her disability at least one month before the accommodations and/or services are requested to begin.
-This information helps the SSD Office determine if a student is eligible for accommodations and, if so, for which specific accommodations.
+To be considered for accommodations and/or services, a student must self-identify as having a disability and provide the PASS Office with the required documentation of his/her disability at least one month before the accommodations and/or services are requested to begin.
+This information helps determine if a student is eligible for accommodations and, if so, for which specific accommodations.

-To request accommodations, you must register with the SSD Office.
+To request accommodations, you must register with the PASS Office.
 This can take place once you have enrolled for the upcoming semester.
-If you are returning after two or more semesters of non-enrollment, you must re-register with SSD.
-Current students must provide the SSD Office with their class schedule two weeks prior to the beginning of the semester.
+If you are returning after two or more semesters of non-enrollment, you must re-register with this office.
+Current students must provide a current class schedule two weeks prior to the beginning of the semester; otherwise, letters of accommodations will not be issued.

 - Make an initial intake appointment with the Disability Services designee.